Friday, January 16, 2026

 Italia

 View looking southwest along the west side of the 200 block of North Second Street, Covina, c.1908.
-"Rose" mailed this hand-colored Rieder postcard from Lordsburg (La Verne) on January 2, 1908.
+"Rose" mailed this hand-colored M. Rieder postcard from Lordsburg (La Verne) on January 2, 1908.
 Click image to view an enlargement.

 The Clapps were an important family in early Covina, and I'll have more to say about them later, but the actual main character in my present story is Mrs. Clapp's mother—Mrs. Italia Cook—who lived in the big house at far right.